-- 1. Point-specific wildlife values and wildlife habitat values (for example, mineral licks, stick nests of herons and eagles) (mapped information); - 2.
-Locations known to be of use by species at risk and access-sensitive species (for example, den sites, nests, areas of traditional use) (mapped information); - 3.
-Sensitive sites, including steep slopes, shallow soils, moist soils, wetlands, and soils subject to compaction (for example, structured clay) (mapped information); - 4.
-Spawning grounds and other important aquatic sites (for example, wetlands with a history of providing feeding areas for moose) (mapped information).
-(Adapt, has components of IGI 6.1.1)
+- 1. Point-specific wildlife values and wildlife habitat values (e.g. mineral licks, stick nests of herons and eagles) (mapped information); - 2.
+Locations known to be of use by species at risk and access-sensitive species (e.g. den sites, nests, areas of traditional use) (mapped information); - 3.
+Sensitive sites, including steep slopes, shallow soils, moist soils, wetlands, and soils subject to compaction (e.g. structured clay) (mapped information); - 4.
+Spawning grounds and other important aquatic sites (e.g. wetlands with a history of providing feeding areas for moose) (mapped information).

-As with many Indicators, the requirements of this Indicator are to be addressed consistent with the scale, intensity and risk of the operation.
-The nature of some of the values identified in this Indicator may be transitory.
-For example, stick nests are not permanent features on the Iandscape, therefore, it is reasonable for those requirements to be addressed only relative to the operations identified within the short-term planning horizon (which is typically one to ten years).
-This is consistent with the approach taken in Indicator 6.2.2, which requires impacts of stand-level values be assessed prior to implementing management activities.
+As with many Indicators^{}, the requirements of this Indicator^{} are to be addressed consistent with the scale, intensity and risk^{} of the operation.
+The nature of some of the values identified in this Indicator^{} may be transitory.
+For example, stick nests are not permanent features on the landscape^{}, therefore, it is reasonable^{} for those requirements to be addressed only relative to the operations identified within the short-term planning horizon (which is typically one to ten years).
+This is consistent with the approach taken in Indicator 6.2.2, which requires impacts of stand^{}-level values be assessed prior to implementing management activities^{}.